 - sell or give advice

-- prepare financial plans
+- prepare financial plans or tax returns

 - tell you how to invest your money